QXIP/queryda/README.md

 ### *query* (required)
 An elasticsearch query statement.
 Refer to the [elasticsearch documentation](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current) for details about syntax and features.
 Should return a result set that contains the supplied *fieldName* to match against.

+### *aggs* (required)
+An elasticsearch aggregation statement.
+Refer to the [elasticsearch documentation](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current) for details about syntax and features.
+Should return a result set that contains the supplied *fieldName* to match against.

 ### *validators (required)*
 Validator(s) to compare the query results against.
 Expects an object with key/value pairs where *key* ist the name of the validator and *value* is the validator-specific configuration.
 See [Validators](#validators) for more details.